Ukraine

 Healthcare

 There is no obligatory state medical insurance.
-In theory, medical help is free of charge, but in practice, it requires a lot of out-of-pocket expenses or applying for private medical help.
+In theory, medical help is free of charge, but in practice, it often requires incurring out-of-pocket expenses or applying for private medical assistance.

-Voluntary medical insurance – This is a very popular solution to provide a sufficient level of medical help for employees.
-Now it is available mainly as group medical insurance for corporate clients.
+Voluntary medical insurance – This is a popular solution that provides a sufficient level of medical assistance for employees.
+It is now available mainly as group medical insurance for corporate clients.
 Medical insurance for individuals is less affordable.

 Typical medical insurance plans include: